RESPONSIBLE TO: SITE SUPERVISOR

 - Use space, materials and routines as resources for developing an interesting, secure, and enjoyable environment that encourages play, exploration, and learning.

-- Actively communicate with children, and provide opportunities and support for children to understand, acquire, and use verbal and nonverbal means of communicating thoughts and feelings.
+- Actively communicate with children, and provide opportunities and support for children to understand, acquire, and use verbal and nonverbal means of communicating thoughts and feelings. (continued)

 - Serve as a role model for Head Start parents and foster appropriate parent-child

-interaction in the classroom and in the home.
+- interactions in the classroom and in the home.

 - Work as a member of the Head Start team to ensure that program requirements of all Head Start functional areas are being carried out.